gorokhovPavel/vueLearnEasyExamples/3-vbind/readme.md

 vbind allows an html property to mirror a javascript variable.
 You can think of it as setting an html variable to a javascript variable by reference so that changes to the javascript variable appear in the html variable or property.

-The vbind concept was confusing to me at first so I wanted another example.
-I was able to find this after some searching and it helped explain the concept.
-In this example the html is

 ```
 <img :src="image" v-bind:alt="altText" />
 ```